 Both the E-M10 III and the RX100 V are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The RX100 V replaced the earlier Sony RX100 IV, while the E-M10 III followed on from the Olympus E-M10 II.

 So what is the bottom line?
 Is there a clear favorite between the Olympus E-M10 III and the Olympus E-M10 III?
-A synthesis of the relative strong points of each of the models is listed below.
+Below is a summary of the relative strengths of each of the two contestants.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.